Iron overload: Blood test

 Elevations in serum levels of the iron transporter protein transferrin saturation as well as increased red blood cell mean corpuscular volume and mean corpuscular hemoglobin concentration usually precede ferritin elevations in hemochromatosis.
-Transferrin saturation oif greater than 45% combined with an elevated ferritin level is highly sensitive in diagnosing HFE hemochromatosis.
+Transferrin saturation of greater than 45% combined with an elevated ferritin level is highly sensitive in diagnosing HFE hemochromatosis.
 Total iron binding capacity may be low in hemochromatosis, but can also be normal.
+There are cases of iron overload with normal transferrin saturation.

 Genetics

 General screening for hemochromatosis is not recommended, however first-degree relatives of those affected should be screened.

 Once iron overload has been established, HFE gene mutation genetic testing for hereditary causes of iron overload is indicated.
-The presence of HFE gene mutations in addition to iron overload confirms the clinical diagnosis of hereditary hemochromatosis.
-The alleles evaluated by HFE gene analysis are evident in ~80% of patients with hemochromatosis; a negative report for HFE gene does not rule out hemochromatosis.
+The presence of HFE gene mutations in addition to iron overload confirms the clinical diagnosis of hereditary hemochromatosis type 1.
+The alleles evaluated by HFE gene analysis are mutated (C282Y/C282Y; C282Y/H63D; C282Y/S65C; H63D/H63D) in 80-90% of patients with hereditary hemochromatosis; a negative report for these mutations of HFE gene does not rule out hemochromatosis.

 Biopsy

-Liver biopsy is the removal of small sample in order to be studied and can determine the cause of inflammation or cirrhosis.
-In someone with negative HFE gene testing, elevated iron status for no other obvious reason, and family history of liver disease, additional evaluation of liver iron concentration is indicated.
+The gold standard for confirming iron overload is the liver biopsy.
+Liver biopsy is the removal of a small sample in order to be studied and can determine the cause of inflammation or cirrhosis.
+In someone with negative HFE gene testing, elevated iron status for no other obvious reason, and a family history of liver disease, additional evaluation of liver iron concentration is indicated.
 In this case, diagnosis of hemochromatosis is based on biochemical analysis and histologic examination of a liver biopsy.
-Assessment of the hepatic iron index (HII) is considered the "gold standard" for diagnosis of hemochromatosis.

 Imaging

 Magnetic resonance imaging (MRI) is used as a noninvasive method to estimate iron deposition levels in the liver and heart, which may aid in determining a response to treatment or prognosis.
-Liver elastography has limited utility in detecting liver fibrosis in hemochromatosis.
+A T2*-weighted gradient-echo MRI sequence (often called T2* relaxometry) is used for the quantification of liver iron, but it does not detect some cases of mild iron overload.
+Liver elastography has limited utility in detecting mild liver fibrosis.

 Treatment

 Phlebotomy

-Phlebotomy or venesection is the mainstay of treatment in iron overload, consisting of regularly scheduled blood draws to remove red blood cells (and iron) from the body.
+Phlebotomy, bloodletting or venesection is the mainstay of treatment in iron overload, consisting of regularly scheduled blood draws to remove red blood cells (and iron) from the body.
 Upon initial diagnosis of iron overload, the phlebotomies may be performed weekly or twice weekly, until iron levels are normalized.
-Once the serum ferritin and transferrin saturation are within the normal range, maintenance phlebotomies may be needed in some (depending upon the rate of reabsorption of iron), scheduled at varying frequencies to keep iron stores within normal range.
+Once the serum ferritin and transferrin saturation are within the normal range, maintenance phlebotomies may be needed in some (depending upon the rate of reabsorption of iron), scheduled at varying frequencies to keep iron stores within the normal range.
 A phlebotomy session typically draws between 450 and 500 mL of blood.
 Routine phlebotomy may reverse liver fibrosis and alleviate some symptoms of hemochromatosis, but chronic arthritis is usually not responsive to treatment.
 In those with hemochromatosis; the blood drawn during phlebotomy is safe to be donated.

 Phlebotomy is associated with improved survival if it is initiated before the onset of cirrhosis or diabetes.